kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 Dynamic NAT: A range of private addresses are mapped onto one or more public

 NAT Gateway is a service that allocates a public IP for private instances.
-NAT gateway needs to be provisioned in a public subnet and it must have an elastic IP.
-NAT Gateway is not highly available.
+NAT gateway needs to be provisioned in a **public subnet** and it must have an **elastic IP**.
+NAT Gateway is NOT highly available.

+Dynamic NAT can be done via: EC2 NAT or NAT Gateway.

 ### NACL

 A NACL is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets

+NACL is associated with 1 or more subnet.
+NACL controls traffic that crosses subnet.
+Security Groups is more preferable then NACL.
+Security group is usually allow something.
+You can't explicitly deny something in Security group but you can do it with NACL.
+But NACL can deny something if it's necessary.

 1. Rules are evaluated from lowest to highest based on "rule #"
 1. The first rule fond that apples to the traffic type is immediately applied, regardless of any rules come after it